 The same goes for public dog parks, rest areas, anywhere people regularly potty dogs, and vets offices.
 If you need to visit one of these places do not put your puppy on the ground…..

 Maybe you think we are just paranoid but after 40 years of being around puppies of many breeds, I have seen enough to know the risk is plausible.

 I have learned many important lessons from watching some of my breeder friends and acquaintances that have had tragedy strike their operations.

 A word on Dachshund backs and Stairs

 We have never personally had a dog that became paralyzed due to a back injury (knocking on wood).
 Maybe it is our exceptional genetics, or maybe it is the precautions we take.
 Dachshunds think they are invincible!
 Some dogs no matter how many precautions you take or ramps you provide will still jump up and down.
-Several we have had over the years for instance refused to gently jump off couches and instead launching themselves catching as much air as possible.
+Several we have had over the years for instance refused to gently jump off couches and instead launched themselves catching as much air as possible.
 It is nerve-wracking but there is only so much you can do.

 Our dachshunds do go up and down the stairs, but it is not multiple times a day.
 They do however use a ramp to go out of our basement window to the play yard MANY times a day.
 If you have stairs your puppy will be using frequently may we suggest considering a ramp?
-I prefer this ramp because it was puppy chew proof and I was able to take it apart in the middle and use it as a shorter ramp on the couch as well.
+I prefer this ramp because it was puppy chew proof and I was able to take it apart at the joints giving me several shorter ramps just the right length for getting on couches.
 Ramps are pretty easy to build as well if you’re handy.
-A 4-6′ length of 1×6 shelving with a bit of carpet or grip tape glued onto it works just fine too.
+A 4-6′ length of 1×6 shelving with a bit of carpet on it works just fine too.